 In general, they scored better in a range of life measures.
 You could say that they are more successful in life.

-Delaying instant gratification as a predictor for income success is not without basis.
+Delaying instant gratification as a predictor of income success is not without basis.
 Temple University researchers, for example, used machine learning to determine factors contributing to future affluence (Hampton et al.).

 Delayed gratification followed only education and profession as the most important determinants.